MAPPA MUNDI

 Azimov, Isaac.
 "Ghost Lines in the Sky."
 Ch.
 III in Of Time and

-Space and Other Things. l965.
+. l965.
 [A splendid account for laymen

 of the relation between Time and Space]